ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/FAQs.md

 {: #metering-and-billing}
 {: faq}

-To obtain information about usage and billing, select **Manage > Billing and usage** on the top menu bar.
+To find information about usage and billing, select **Manage > Billing and usage** on the top menu bar.

 For more information, see [How you are charged](/docs/billing-usage?topic=billing-usage-charges#charges).